HP21MX/7906 Disk Simulation

 simextra.txt (4/18/08) - Additional "technical" notes

-update151p.txt (8/12/08) - How to update an existing sim (older version, same procedure for newer)
+update151p.txt (8/12/08) - How to update an existing sim (covers an older version)

 3/16/09 - The previous printer driver worked under simulation but not with real hardware.
 Updated PRINT.IPL and SUMMARY to fix (file dates 3/15/09).
 The new printer driver renames the words, MSPRN etc is now MSLPT to match other LPT references in CONFIG etc, and adds stand-alone print words so things can be printed directly without involving MS redirection.
 The printer driver is of limited use under simulation but +PE function is handy for logging all console I/O to a file.